 Introduction to basic courtesies

 A child who is familiar with basic courtesies right from early childhood is more confident and has higher self-esteem.
-With time, as the child develops the sense of when and how to greet people, he/she will not only be well mannered toward others, but will also be compassionate toward people and approachable by others.
+With time, as the child develops the sense of when and how to greet people, he/she will not only be well-mannered toward others, but will also be compassionate toward people and approachable to others.

 Children are quick to pick up habits and lessons from their parents.
 The parents must set positive examples by practicing saying “sorry,” “please,” and “thank you” as and when needed.
 You are not your children’s friend.
 Your young ones are very clever and adorable.
 They know you so well and can wind you round their little finger.
 You are teaching them life-sustaining discipline.
 You are teaching your children how to be alert, strong, and wholesome in their habits.
 Sometimes you must be firm and say: “No!”
 This in turn will teach them when and how to say “no” themselves.